 We have identified some terms that we no longer want to use going forward but that might still exist in parts of the codebase.

 - Generally, the terms to be used in the context of databases should be "primary"/"secondary" or "primary"/"replica".

 - Generally should not be used.
 We try to avoid the word "list" now in general and try to be more descriptive in the UI.
 For instance, the use of "ip blacklist" has been changed to "ip filters" as part of the filter product.
 If you need a generic term "allowlist" and "denylist" or "blocklist" are good substitutions.

 - Try to avoid generic verbs here and better describe directly what it is you're trying to do.
 For instance, we changed "whitelisted environment variables" to "safe environment variables".

 - Try to avoid.
 If it can be replaced with "legacy" use that term, otherwise if you want to emphasize that functionality is only available because you used to use it in the past, be explicit.
 Change "available on grandfathered plans" to "available on old plans no longer available for sign-up".

 - Master in isolation is acceptable if the origin of the term can exclude the associated meaning of "slave".
 This for instance is the case when referring to as a "master copy", a "masters degree" etc. For the git branch name please see below.

 We are okay keeping the term "master" for existing repositories but it is generally recommended to change the default branch name to "main" going forward on new repositories.
 While the term "master" in isolation is generally acceptable, the history of the branch name in git comes from bitkeeper where this terminology referred to master and slave repositories.
 At present changing the default branch on existing repositories has negative consequences for users that have already cloned the repositories so these should not be changed.

-To reconfigure git to use a different default branch name for
+As of Git 2.28, you can reconfigure git to use a different default branch name for